 The adaptation of financial companies to this type of products with a more technological approach is the order of the day.
 More and more companies are being created in order to meet the demand, as it is not only the big banks that offer this type of services, there are numerous companies that focus on the different segments offered by the FinTech sector, such as WealthTech, InsurTech, RegTech, among others.
 You can see the segmentation in our 2021 Investment Report.

-On the other hand, this increasingly well-known sector presents numbers in terms of number of acquisitions and financing received in considerable growth.
-On the other hand, as mentioned above, there are more and more companies dedicated to these technological services.
+On the other hand, this sector, which is becoming more and more well known, presents figures in terms of the number of acquisitions and financing received in considerable growth.
+In turn, as mentioned above, there are more and more companies dedicated to these technological services.

 The FinTech sector offers many investment opportunities as explained in the Market Research conducted by our expert analysts in the FinTech sector.
 From the percentage of companies created, describing the financing received and even assessing the number of rounds to be carried out in 2023.